PPS Marker Program

 Once the application is approved, the cost of the marker is $300 for members of the Providence Preservation Society and $325 for non-members, which includes a one-year discounted household membership to PPS.
 The fee represents the cost of the physical marker and a discounted, professionally researched building history, including deed/title research to determine the original owner and construction date for an architectural merit marker.
 The property owner will receive a copy of the research and a digital copy will be added to our online marker database, The Mary A. Gowdey Library of House Histories.

-Replacements for markers awarded within 20 years cost $150 for PPS members and $175 for the general public.
-Replacing markers older than 20 years requires new property research, and applicants will be charged the regular $300/$325 rate.
+Because the Marker Program is more than 50 years old, some of the markers out there are in rough shape.
+We welcome applications for replacement markers.
+Replacements for markers awarded within the last 20 years cost $150 for PPS members and $175 for the general public.
+Replacement of markers older than 20 years requires new property research, and applicants will be charged the regular $300/$325 rate.

 Please read the Marker Programs Guidelines fully to understand the application process, and then do not hesitate to reach out if you have questions.